Draturan/Agendapi/README.md

 The Lending section is provided with a list that automatically shows only the lendings that have a relationship with an existing book and a user, furthermore the ongoing lendings are in the top of the list as books aren't returned yet.
 Adding or modifing a Lending bring on the form section that is provided with queries that shown only available books in that moment.

+## What's next
+The goal should be to integrate a QR-code generator to connect quickly and efficently an Android App to the API's that retrieve a user informations about his book lending state, show him old lended books and give him hints and reminder if his landing time is going to expire.

 ## Requirements
 A server or a virtual server:
 * Apache